 Students planning to become teachers are admitted to a College or School of Education no earlier than their junior year.
 Teacher education includes Elementary, Secondary and Special Education.
-The freshman and sophomore years of pre-teaching differ widely between universities, so students are advised to consult with an academic advisor at North Central when choosing courses.
-All teacher education applicants are required to take and pass all three sections of the Basic Skills portion of the Michigan Test for Teacher Certification (MTTC).
+The freshman and sophomore years of pre-teaching differ widely between

 Pre-Teaching: Elementary Education